Overview of course goals and questions

 The development of a science of sexuality, scientia sexualis or sexology in the late nineteenth and early twentieth centuries resulted in the naturalization of sexuality in the Western world, and particularly in North America and Europe.
 By “the naturalization of sexuality” we mean the novel concept that sex acts and what would eventually be understood as “sexual identities” and “sexualities” were an appropriate object of study for the natural sciences.
 Up until this time, scientists were not the experts on sex.
 Indeed, far less scholarly attention was paid to sex at all, and in so far as there were authoritative claims being made about sex, these were moral and tended to come from religious or spiritual authorities rather than from scholars of the natural world.
 In the last two hundred years, however, sexual scientists such as Richard von Krafft-Ebing, Havelock Ellis, Magnus Hirschfeld, and Alfred Kinsey produced a body of knowledge that has profoundly influenced and transformed the way many of us think about sex.

 Sexology claims that humans are born with a sexual nature, and that sexuality is part of the biological makeup of all individuals.
 It also views sexuality as being at the core of what it means to be human: our sexual drive is no less basic than our need to eat or sleep.
 In other words, sexuality is said to be both natural or innate and fundamental to who we are.
-This is sometimes referred to as sexual essentialism, and will be contrasted with social constructivist perspectives on sexuality later in this module.
+This is sometimes referred to as biological essentialism, and will be contrasted with social constructivist perspectives on sexuality later in this module.

 According to sexologists, sexuality is a powerful and driving force in our behavior, which influences all aspects of our lives, from the physical to the psychological, and motivates much of human behavior.
 Nineteenth and twentieth-century sexologists stated that the sexual instinct is, by nature, heterosexual, and that there is a natural attraction between men and women.
 While few sexologists today believe that the chief purpose of sexuality is to procreate, many continue to think that heterosexuality is the natural and normal form of sexuality, while other forms of sexuality are abnormal and need to be explained (How did it happen?).